Usually, I update this article in October, which I think of as flu vaccination time.

 You may have also heard that the New England Journal of Medicine published a study in 2017, about a newer influenza vaccine in older adults.
 That study, funded by the manufacturer of recombinant influenza vaccines, compared the effectiveness of a recombinant quadrivalent vaccine with a standard-dose quadrivalent inactivated vaccine, in adults aged 50 and older.
 Confirmed influenza cases were 2.2% in the group receiving recombinant vaccine and 3.2% in the group receiving inactivated vaccine.
 Hence the probability of influenza-like illness was 30% lower with the recombinant vaccine than with the inactivated vaccine.
 But again, this study did not compare the recombinant vaccine against a high-dose inactivated vaccine.

 - What is most important is to get any type of flu vaccination that is approved for your age.

 - Research suggests that older adults are more likely to benefit from a high-dose influenza vaccination, such as Fluzone High-Dose.

-- If you are under age 65, you might get better protection from an influenza vaccine that is quadrivalent compared to trivalent.
-You also might get better protection from a vaccine that is recombinant rather than made from an inactivated vaccine.
+- If you are under age 65, you might get better protection from a vaccine that is recombinant rather than made from an inactivated vaccine.